 The cartridge is a device that stops the water and controls the amount of cold and/or hot water that comes out of the faucet.
 Over time, the cartridge wears out and needs to be replaced.

-So, how do you fix a shower faucet that won’t turn off?
+So, how do you fix a shower faucet that won’t turn off all the way?

 Lucky for you, we’ve provided step-by-step directions on how to resolve this problem.